mjordan/bagit_indexer/README.md

 ## To do

 * Provide sample queries in Solr.
-* Test with bags that contain subdirectories in /data.
+* Test with Bags that contain subdirectories in /data.